X

 |---|---|---|

-Evening intake has an additional benefit: magnesium has muscle-relaxing properties and can improve sleep onset and sleep quality.
-Anyone who suffers from nocturnal leg cramps or sleep disturbances often benefits from taking it shortly before bed.
+Evening intake has an additional advantage: magnesium has a muscle-relaxing effect and can improve falling asleep and sleep quality.
+Anyone who suffers from calf cramps at night or from sleep disturbances often benefits from taking it shortly before sleep.
 Record your intake schedule and all medications in your digital medication plan.

-Anyone with a potassium deficiency who sees no improvement despite potassium supplementation often has a hidden magnesium problem.
-The connection is biochemically fundamental: magnesium regulates potassium channels in the kidney cells — with magnesium deficiency, these channels become dysregulated and the kidney excretes potassium in excess.
-In other words: without adequate magnesium, the body cannot retain potassium, no matter how much is supplemented.
+Anyone who suffers from a potassium deficiency and sees no improvement despite potassium supplementation often has a hidden magnesium problem.
+The connection is biochemically fundamental: magnesium regulates potassium channels in the kidney cells – with a magnesium deficiency these channels become dysregulated, and the kidney excretes more potassium.
+In other words: without enough magnesium, the body cannot hold on to potassium, no matter how much you supplement.

-Anyone with treatment-resistant potassium deficiency under torasemide or furosemide should therefore always first check and correct magnesium status.
-Only when magnesium levels have normalised can potassium be held effectively again.
-This is not rare in cardiology — it is a daily problem in heart failure patients.
+So anyone who has a treatment-resistant potassium deficiency on torasemide or furosemide should always check and correct the magnesium status first.
+Only when the magnesium level is normalised can potassium be effectively retained again.
+This is no rarity in cardiology – it is a daily problem with heart failure patients.

-Magnesium forms insoluble chelate complexes with several substances and medications, or inhibits their absorption — similarly to iron and calcium.
-The most important intake rule: always take magnesium (and other mineral supplements) at a time gap from medications that are sensitive to complex formation.
+Magnesium forms insoluble chelate complexes with several substances and medications, or inhibits their absorption – similarly to iron and calcium.
+The most important intake rule: always take magnesium (and other mineral preparations) with a time gap from medications that react sensitively to complex formation.

-Anyone who takes levothyroxine in the morning on an empty stomach and then takes magnesium, iron, or calcium too soon afterwards reduces thyroid hormone absorption by up to 50%.
-The correct schedule: levothyroxine in the morning on an empty stomach, magnesium at least 2 hours later — or in the evening.
-Check all spacing requirements with the interaction check.
+Anyone who takes levothyroxine in the morning on an empty stomach and then takes magnesium, iron, or calcium too soon afterwards reduces the thyroid hormone absorption by up to 50%.
+The correct schedule: levothyroxine in the morning on an empty stomach, magnesium at the earliest 2 hours later – or in the evening.
+Check all gaps in the interaction check.

 | Medication | Interaction | Recommended gap |